 - Geographic Unit: Displays the distance unit of the image dataset.

-- Coordinate System Information: Displays detailed description information about the projection of the image dataset.
+- Coordinate System Information: Displays the detailed description information of the image dataset's projection.

 Description of the buttons above the coordinate system information display area:

-- Reset: Click this button to open the Projection Settings dialog and reset the coordinate projection of this dataset.
-For specific setup methods, refer to the Projection Settings window.
+- Reset: Click this button to pop up the Projection Settings dialog box, to reset the coordinate projection of the dataset.
+For specific settings, see the Projection Settings window.

-- Copy: Click this button to open the Copy Coordinate System dialog, where you can copy coordinate system information as the projection for the current dataset.
-The system provides three ways to copy a coordinate system: copying the coordinate projection of an existing datasource in the current workspace, copying the coordinate projection of an existing dataset in the current workspace, or copying a specified projection info file from local storage.
+- Copy: Click this button to pop up the Copy Coordinate System dialog box, to copy coordinate system information as the projection for the current dataset.
+The system provides three ways to copy the coordinate system: copy the coordinate projection of an existing data source in the current workspace, copy the coordinate projection of an existing dataset in the current workspace, or copy a specified projection info file from the local system.
 The system supports seven types of projection info files: TIFF File (*.TIF), SIT (*.SIT), Erdas Image File (*.IMG), ArcGIS Shapefile File (*.SHP), MapInfo Exchange Format (*.MIF), MapInfo TAB File (*.TAB), and Projection Info File (*.XML).

-- Export: Exports the dataset projection as a projection info file (*.xml).
+- Export: Export the dataset's projection to a projection info file (*.xml).

-- Import: Imports a *.xml file containing coordinate system information, and uses the coordinate system from the file as the dataset's coordinate system.
+- Import: Import a *.xml file containing coordinate system information, and use the coordinate system in the file as the dataset's coordinate system.

-- Convert: Click this button to open the Project dialog and convert the current projection of the selected dataset.
-For specific setup methods, refer to the operation instructions for the Project dialog in Project.
+- Convert: Click this button to pop up the Project dialog box, to convert the current projection of the selected dataset.
+For specific settings, see the operation instructions for the Project dialog box in Project.

 Image

-Click the Image option in the Properties panel to display the image properties information of this image dataset.
+Click the Image option in the Properties panel, and the panel will display the image properties information of the image dataset.

 Image Information:

-- Number of Bands: Displays the number of bands contained in a multi-band image dataset.
+- Number of Bands: Displays the number of bands in the multi-band image dataset.

 - X Resolution: Displays the resolution of the image dataset in the X direction.